openedx/enterprise-catalog/docs/decentralized_devstack.rst

 You can login with the username *edx* and password *edx*.

-Toggle between Decentralized Devstack and normal Devstack
+Toggle between Decentralized Devstack and legacy Devstack
 ---------------------------------------------------------

 To switch to Decentralized Devstack, open .env file and uncomment the line `COMPOSE_FILE=decentralized_devstack/docker-compose.yml` by removing "#" symbol

-To switch to normal Devstack, open .env file and comment out the line `COMPOSE_FILE=decentralized_devstack/docker-compose.yml` using "#" symbol
+To switch to legacy Devstack, open .env file and comment out the line `COMPOSE_FILE=decentralized_devstack/docker-compose.yml` using "#" symbol

+..
+Note:: Depending on the state of your local dev environment, you might have to rerun provisioning after toggling between the two devstacks